crizzy9/cryptic-soul/src/content/project/homelab.md

 ---
 title: "Home Lab"
-description: "Created a Home Lab with CasaOS, WireGuard, Jellyfin and AdGuardon on a Raspberry Pi with Nix"
+description: "Created a Home Lab with Tailscale, Jellyfin and on a Raspberry Pi with Nix"
 pubDate: "Jan 05 2025"
 category: "Hardware"
 heroImage: "/post_img.webp"